Do for Life

 - You belong to a community where you don't have to perform.

-- You learn simple ways to integrate insights into daily life — so the week becomes a doorway, not a highlight.
+- You learn simple ways to apply insights to daily life, so that the week becomes a doorway, not a highlight.

 The Retreats – Portugal & Heidelberg